Madison Bumgarner: 2014: World Series MVP

+Bumgarner hoists his World Series MVP trophy during the 2014 World Series victory parade.

 On October 31, the Giants held their third World Series victory parade in San Francisco, and second in three years on Halloween.
 "We were thinking maybe if we did the ring this year, we wouldn't even put our names on the side [of it], we just put MadBum on the side of the rings," Affeldt said.

 On December 8, Bumgarner was named the Sports Illustrated Sportsman of the Year.
-He became the 17th associated with MLB and the first Giant to represent the award.
+He became the 17th person associated with MLB and the first Giant to represent the award.
 On December 30, he was named the Associated Press Male Athlete of the Year.
 He became the first MLB player since fellow Giant Barry Bonds in to win the award.
 He is the fourth Giant along with fellow left-handed Giants pitcher Carl Hubbell, and Willie Mays and Bonds, and is the 25th MLB player to win the award.
-On January 24, 2015, Bumgarner won the Babe Ruth Award.
-The New York Chapter Baseball Writers' Association of America present the award to the most outstanding player of the postseason.
+On January 24, 2015, Bumgarner won the Babe Ruth Award given by the New York chapter of the Baseball Writers' Association of America to the most outstanding player of the postseason.